RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 No, I do not want candy crush.
 No I do not want a news app or a stock thing, and even more so I don't want to spend a ridiculous amount of time trying to figure out how to get off my computer.

-In macOS I just drop that to [App Cleaner](https://freemacsoft.net/appcleaner/)and it's gone for good.
+In macOS I just drop that to [App Cleaner](https://freemacsoft.net/appcleaner/) and it's gone for good.
 I do not even need to use that application to get it visually off my system, but app cleaner does a great job of removing all the little bits that may be hidden from view.
 "Normal" app uninstallation in macOS is as simple as drag and drop, which is still light years ahead of Windows.

 Linux is... let's not talk about install/uninstall in Linux environments.